mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   }
 ```

-As we have seen in many cases, the Scala Kafka Streams library saves us from digiting a lot of boilerplate code, implicitly deriving the type that carries the `Serde` information:
+As we have seen in many cases, the Scala Kafka Streams library saves us from typing a lot of boilerplate code, implicitly deriving the type that carries the `Serde` information:

 ```scala
 // Scala Kafka Stream library